joetsui1994/sophi-backend/README.md

 - For production, use **gunicorn** (or another WSGI server) behind **nginx**.
 - Make sure to run `python manage.py collectstatic` before deployment.
 - For CORS and CSRF configuration, refer to `settings/prod.py`.
-- Celery and Redis must be running for background processing.
+- Celery and Redis must be running for inference processing.

 ---